ve280/tutorials/ubuntu_installation_docker.md

 4. Run the command `docker exec -it ubuntu /bin/bash` to enter the container by launching a `bash` process on it

-5. Run the command `docker exec -it ubuntu /bin/bash` to enter the container by launching a `bash` process on it.

-6. Use Ctrl+D or `exit` to exit the container, and run the command `docker ps` to check the status of running containers.
+5. Use Ctrl+D or `exit` to exit the container, and run the command `docker ps` to check the status of running containers.
   ![docker_exec&exit](images/docker_exec&exit.png)